Today we are covering the different uses of Industrial Hemp;

-This sustainable wonder crop is coming through with eco friendly alternatives which are taking the world by storm!
+This sustainable wonder crop is coming through with eco-friendly alternatives which are taking the world by storm!

 Grown all around the world for well over 10,000 years, hemp is showing promise in helping us move away from non-renewable resources.

-Here’s our favourite 7 ways hemp is helping build a sustainable future;
+Here are our favourite 7 ways hemp is helping build a sustainable future;

 Hempcrete can be used to make carbon positive buildings that absorb and store carbon dioxide throughout their lifetime, contributing to sustainability by removing greenhouse gasses from the atmosphere.

 The combination of hemp hurds, water, and lime can be used in various roles in the construction process.
 You may find it mixed in insulation, flooring, press-board, and walls due to the remarkable thermal properties of the fibres.
-Other properties include fire, insect, and mould resistant.
+Other properties include fire, insect, and mould resistance.

-Isn’t it interesting how the characteristics of hemp fibre naturally roll-over to the products we turn them into?
+Isn’t it interesting how the characteristics of hemp fibre naturally roll over to the products we turn them into?

 Hemp can contribute to sustainability by offering a realistic substitute for plastic.
-Back in the 1940’s, Henry Ford included hemp (among other natural fibres) in the mix for the composite he used for the body of a concept car.
+Back in the 1940s, Henry Ford included hemp (among other natural fibres) in the mix for the composite he used for the body of a concept car.
 This concept was somewhat lost in history….
-However, in 2008, Lotus released the ‘Eco Elise’, a green production car with a body made of a sustainable hemp bioplastic.
+However, in 2008, Lotus released the ‘Eco Elise’, a green production car with a body made of sustainable hemp bioplastic.